caleb-vicente/NLP-TV-news-analysis/README.md

 	- **K-means:** Clustering algorithm by generating centroids and calculating Euclidean distances to them.

 ## Structure of the code
-`pre` folder: Is in charge of both the reading of the documents containing the subtitles, as well as the information ingestion and preprocessing process.
+`pre` folder: It is in charge of both the reading of the documents containing the subtitles, as well as the information ingestion and preprocessing process.

 `lda` folder: Training of the previously explained LDA algorithm.